Comodoro Rivadavia: Discovery of oil

-In 1903 six hundred Afrikaner families arrived in Argentina following the loss of the Second Boer War.
-They were given farming land in the lands around Comodoro Rivadavia but due to a shortage of water had to bring water in by ox wagon.
-The lack of water was a big impediment to the development of the settlement.
+In 1903 six hundred Afrikaner families arrived in Argentina following the loss of the Second Boer War and were given farming land in the lands around Comodoro Rivadavia.
+However, due to a shortage of water, they had to bring water in by ox wagon with the lack of it being a big impediment to the development of the settlement.
 At the Afrikaners' insistence drilling began in 1907 in an effort to look for water but instead they struck oil.
 Although much of the oil was discovered on land given to Afrikaans settlers, they could not benefit directly from the discovery due to Argentinian law which decrees that all mineral deposits belong to the state.
 Therefore, most of the town's Afrikaans settlers moved on to Sarmiento and surrounding regions to set up farms there.

 The discovery of oil in 1907 boosted economic growth in Comodoro Rivadavia.
 By the end of 1919, most of the 1719 workers were given accommodation in small metal sheet houses without any heating or electric light with temperatures below zero and winds near 100 km/h.
 The establishment of Yacimientos Petrolíferos Fiscales (YPF) in 1922 led to the development of the town, further accelerated in the late 1950s by President Arturo Frondizi's oil campaign to foster the installation of numerous foreign companies.
 The city evolved around this industry, and even today when this panorama has changed substantially, it is still called the "National Oil Capital."

 The beach village Rada Tilly was founded on July 24, 1948, and today is an important hub for tourism in Argentina.
 Oil production has begun to decline in quantity but the area has been turning its attention to wind power.
 Windmills on Cerro Chenque and surrounding hills comprise South America's largest wind farm and provide 20% of Comodoro's energy needs.

 Climate

 Comodoro Rivadavia features a cold semi-desert climate (BSk) according to the Köppen climate classification, and it has a subtropical climate — all 12 monthly means >6°C as per John Griffiths — and is one of the southernmost locations in the world to have one.
-Under the Trewartha climate classification system, however, the climate is BShs, since the driest summer month receives less than one-third as much precipitation as the wettest winter month, and all 12 months have monthly means above 0°C).
 While the city receives just over 250 mm of rain annually, its relatively low evapotranspiration rate causes it to fall under this climate, as opposed to the arid (desert) category.
 Summer is warm to hot and dry with an average temperature of 19.7 °C in January.
 Winter is mild with an average temperature of 6.8 °C in July.
 Precipitation is low, though the winter months receive more precipitation than in summer.